No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 Some of a psychological bent argue that Jesus’ followers individually and as a group hallucinated the appearances.
 This is unlikely.
 Expectation and visualization usually precede hallucination and none of Jesus’ followers expected Him to rise again.
-Further, consistent visual, auditory and tactile hallucinations among many people over time essentially impossible.
+Further, consistent visual, auditory, and tactile hallucinations among many people over time is essentially impossible.
 Finally, the authorities could have produced the body to jar the believers back into reality or at least prevent others from believing their story.

 The Wrong Tomb

 Another possible though implausible objection to the physical resurrection is that everyone could have forgotten where they buried Jesus and went to the wrong tomb.
 Joseph of Arimathea bought the tomb and probably even commissioned it to be dug, so it is not likely that he forgot where it was.
-Mary, sad to be sure and probably not thinking as well as normal, is not likely to have gone to the wrong tomb twice.
+Mary, sad to be sure and probably not thinking as well as normally, is not likely to have gone to the wrong tomb twice.
 The other women who were with Mary would have helped her find the right tomb, and if they couldn’t do it surely Peter and John would have remembered which tomb Jesus was in.
 Further, did the Roman soldiers examine the wrong body, seal the wrong tomb, and then guard it?

 After the disciples began telling about the Resurrection, it is hard to imagine that the Roman and Jewish authorities couldn’t find the right tomb to refute them.
 As noted above, they had ample motivation.

 As we have seen, the historical evidence for the Resurrection is much stronger than that against it.
 By any legal reasonable legal or historical standard, the only way to disbelieve the Resurrection is to make an a priori assumption that it couldn’t or didn’t happen.
-The evidence is clear beyond reasonable doubt, Jesus Christ rose from the dead.
+The evidence is clear beyond reasonable doubt.
+Jesus Christ rose from the dead.

-Other References – McDowell, J. “The New Evidence That Demands a Verdict”, 1999
+McDowell, J. “The New Evidence That Demands a Verdict”, 1999